Great Heathen Army: Start of the invasion, 865

 In late 865, the Great Heathen Army encamped in the Isle of Thanet and was promised by the people of Kent danegeld in exchange for peace.
-Regardless, the Vikings did not abide by this agreement and proceeded to rampage across eastern Kent.
+The Vikings did not abide by this agreement and rampaged across eastern Kent.

 The Vikings used East Anglia as a starting point for an invasion.
 The East Anglians made peace with the invaders by providing them with horses.
 The Vikings stayed in East Anglia for the winter before setting out for Northumbria towards the end of 866, establishing themselves at York.
 In 867, the Northumbrians paid danegeld, and the Viking Army established a puppet leader in Northumbria before setting off for the Kingdom of Mercia, where in 867 they captured Nottingham.
 The king of Mercia requested help from the king of Wessex to help fight the Vikings.
 A combined army from Wessex and Mercia besieged the city of Nottingham with no clear result, so the Mercians settled on paying the Vikings off.
 The Vikings returned to Northumbria in autumn 868 and overwintered in York, staying there for most of 869.
 They returned to East Anglia and spent the winter of 869–870 at Thetford.
 While in Thetford, they were attacked by Edmund, king of East Anglia, with whom they had no peace agreement.
 The Viking army was victorious in these battles, and Edmund was captured, possibly tortured, and killed.
 He later came to be known as Edmund the Martyr.